-Having a glass jar of fajita seasoning ready to go saves me that many more steps and seconds when I’m throwing dinner together at the last minute for a hungry brood.
+Having a glass jar of fajita seasoning ready to go saves me time when I’m throwing dinner together at the last minute for a hungry brood.
 It also frees me up from having to look up a recipe each time to remind myself of the ratios.

-Fajita Seasoning from Scratch
+Fajita Seasoning Mix from Scratch

 This healthy fajita seasoning spice blend is great on my fajita slow cooker chicken, fajita chicken salad, or steak fajita salad recipes.
-I especially love adding some to omelettes for a little kick.
-This blend is also versatile enough that it can be used in place of taco seasoning in a pinch.
+I especially love adding some to omelets for a little kick.
+This blend is also versatile enough it can be used in place of taco seasoning in a pinch.

 I use this spice blend strategy for more recipes than just fajitas and you can find them all here.
 I made sure to put a few into my cookbook too because these spice blends are some of the most used items in my pantry.
 I’d be lost without them!

 - Combine all the spices in a jar, put on the lid, and shake to mix.